SAP-samples/smart-co2nverter-ai/documentation/04-data-setup/AI-data-setup-overview.md

 The basic idea is to use Generative AI again to generate those pictures, this time of course an AI like [DALL-E](https://openai.com/product/dall-e-2) or [Stable Difussion](https://stability.ai/stable-diffusion) which take a text prompt and generate an according picture.

-In our case, we want the prompt to be generated as well by Chat-GPT, because we are lazy.
+In our case, we want the prompt to be generated as well by ChatGPT, because we are lazy.
 So let the one AI feed the other...

 ## Approach

 In a first step, we wanted to take the texts of the previously generated equivalencies and generate the prompts out of these.
 This turned out to be not great because the resulting prompts already were strange and not yealding the desired pictures.
 The reason is that the texts were too much poluted with information which is not helpfull in focussing on the main subject.
 Example: "Eating beef (1kg)" contains the word eating and then what should the prompt for the picture focus on, beef or the act of eating?
 In our case, we want to see the beef rather than the eating process.

 So, the next step was to merge the two tasks into a single one and generate the equivalencise together with the prompt.
-This way, we can first ask for the product or food or activity as an isolated term and from this the generation of the description and also the picture prompts gives better results, because it not unnecessarily cconfused.
+This way, we can first ask for the product or food or activity as an isolated term and from this the generation of the description and also the picture prompts gives better results, because it not unnecessarily confused.

 Still, one tiny problem remains in the wording which is caused by the fact that we have different categories of equivalencies which we want to address.
 Products are basically different from food and also different from activities.
-Therefore, it usefull to split the generation of all equivalencies into several blocks, separating products from food from activities and others.
+Therefore, it is useful to split the generation of all equivalencies into several blocks, separating products from food from activities and others.
 This makes it possible to adjust the promts specificly, on the level of ChatGPT as well as the prompts generated for the pictures.
 For example, no persons to be included into the products picture, while we want persons to be shown with activities, als specific requests for food diferring by diet, and specifying portion size can be done in a targeted way, and not confusing other categories.

 ## Solution

-We are using Chat-GPT (GPT-4) in the interactive version with the following prompts and results.
+We are using ChatGPT (GPT-4) in the interactive version with the following prompts and results.
 As you can see, they are split by the categories and contain category specific adjustments.

 We start with general products asking for a picture prompt without persons included.